 Fresh Local Beats

 Your new favorite musician might be waiting for you at the library.
-This October, Hennepin County Library is adding 130 new albums to MNspin, an online music streaming platform of albums by accomplished local artists.
+Last fall, Hennepin County Library added 130 new albums to MNspin, an online music streaming platform of albums by accomplished local artists.
 From hip-hop, jazz, and underground rock, to mariachi, reggae, country, and more, MNspin features Minnesota’s stunning range of musical talent.
 Since its launch in 2017, the platform has provided all library users a free and convenient way to explore Minnesota’s rich music scene with the curation of local experts.
-This year’s community curators include a radio host, a composer, a musician, an author, and a community activist—all local music leaders who have deep roots in Minnesota music.
+These community curators include a radio host, a composer, a musician, an author, and a community activist—all local music leaders who have deep roots in Minnesota music.

 Everyone and anyone can stream music by some of Minnesota’s most inspiring musicians, and library cardholders can download music to carry with them wherever they go.
 “MNSpin is a vital resource for MN music,” Maygen Lacey of the band Maygen and the Birdwatchers tells us.
 “We can’t tell you how many people have reached out to us because they discovered our band on MNspin.
 We’ve also found it to be a great resource for ourselves personally as musicians and as music fans.
 Minnesota music benefits so much from having MNspin in the mix!”